TheCarsonWest/TheCarsonWest.github.io/test/content/Libraries like Matplotlib.md

-## Python Libraries Like Matplotlib
+# Libraries like Matplotlib ## Python Libraries Like Matplotlib

 ### What is Matplotlib?
 Matplotlib is a comprehensive Python library for creating static, animated, and interactive visualizations in 2D.
 It provides a wide range of features to create various types of plots, charts, and graphs, making it a powerful tool for data analysis, visualization, and presentation.